Peter Wilcock QC

 ‘A timely reminder’ 158 New Law Journal 466 2008

 Before joining Garden Court Chambers, Peter practised at Tooks Chambers.
 Since 2004, Peter has been a tribunal judge on the Mental Health Review Tribunal.
 He was appointed as an appraiser for Tribunals Service (Mental Health) in October 2009.
-From 1986-1987 he was President of the London School of Economics Student Union.
+He was a member of the 2010 Law Commission working party on “unfitness to plead – consultation paper No 197”.